craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 > According to Seattle educators, math instruction in the United States is an example of “Western Math,” which apparently is the appropriation of mathematical knowledge by Western cultures.
 While everyone agrees that two plus two is four, three times three is nine, and that there are three hundred and sixty degrees in a circle, Western Math critics worry about more nuanced issues, such as why we teach kids Western counting and not, for example, how the Aborigines count.
 — <cite>Ohanian</cite>

 Ohanian is wrong about at least one thing.
 Not everyone agrees that $2 + 2 = 4$.
 There is a small but growing group of people who will shout from the rafters saying that this is false and "reeks of white supremacist patriarchy".
 It may sound like a fringe voice, but the author of that is a math education professor from Brooklyn College.
 If she thinks $2 + 2 = 4$ is white supremacy it is probably not as fringe a position in the academy as we think.
-Mr. Oakley certainly seems to think that algebra has a certain racist component that means some people who are just as smart as anyone else cannot learn it for some reason.
-Frankly, that sounds ridiculous.
+Mr. Oakley certainly seems to think that algebra has a certain racist component that means some people cannot learn it because of *lived experience*.
+Frankly, it sounds ridiculous to me.

 > Freedom is the freedom to say that 2+2=4.
 If that is granted, all else follows
 > — <cite>George Orwell, 1984</cite>

-There is light at the end of the tunnel.
+There is light at the end of this tunnel, thank goodness.
 The National Council of Teachers of Mathematics is engaged in a lobbying effort to [detrack math](https://www.nctm.org/News-and-Calendar/Messages-from-the-President/Archive/Robert-Q_-Berry-III/Initiating-Critical-Conversations-on-the-Discontinuation-of-Tracking/).
 Detracking is literally putting all students of the same age into the same classroom.
-Apparently they think everyone can learn at the same rate.
-I guess that means none of us will be taking that terrible algebra class for much longer.
+Apparently, ***math teachers*** they think everyone can learn ***math*** at the same rate.
+I guess that means none of us will be taking that intermediate algebra class for much longer.

 Your obedient servant,